vincentmuya/ecommerce/README.md

 ## Description

-It is an ecommerce platform where a user can view, post, add to cart, view profile and message each other.
+It is an ecommerce platform where a user can view, post, add to cart, view profile, message each other and make a API call.

 ## Known Bugs

 No know bugs

 ## Technologies Used
--HTML. -CSS. -JavaScript. -Python. -Django.
+-HTML. -CSS. -JavaScript. -Python. -Django. -DjangoRestFramework

 ## Support and contact details